- Become a Member

 The first day of the Faculty Scholar Conference featured a welcome by Dr. Jo Marshall, Faculty Scholar Conference Coordinator, and Dr. Rod Risley, Phi Theta Kappa Executive Director and CEO.
-A preview of the 2013 Honors Institute was given, and an opening orientation was hosted by members of the Honors Program Committee.
+A preview of the 2013 Honors Institute was given, and an opening orientation was hosted by members of the Honors Program Council.

-“The Faculty Scholars Conference provides a unique opportunity to interact with your peers while delving into the Honors Study Topic,” said Sauda Smith, an Honors Program Committee member and advisor of the Beta Omicron Sigma Chapter at H. Lavity Stoutt Community College in Tortola, British Virgin Islands.
+“The Faculty Scholars Conference provides a unique opportunity to interact with your peers while delving into the Honors Study Topic,” said Sauda Smith, an Honors Program Council member and advisor of the Beta Omicron Sigma Chapter at H. Lavity Stoutt Community College in Tortola, British Virgin Islands.
 “It allows the advisors who will serve as moderators time and space to discuss and be exposed to varying interpretations and understandings of the Honors Study Topic.”

 The afternoon featured the Kesler Lecture Series, endowed by the late Dr. John Kesler and his wife, Judy.
 Maggie Jackson, award-winning author and former Boston Globe columnist, discussed the rising competition for a person’s attention in a growing digital age with her presentation, Attention Must be Paid: Envisioning Humanity’s Future in a High-Speed, Push-Button Age.